aviumcaravan/crystal_npp/README.md

 ## People to be credited:
 	:: Kaczo24 - for creation of ModScript and helping me out with the custom language design;
 	:: Notepad++ dev(s) - for creation of this amazing tool;
-	:: IDK who created the custom F# language, but if you know, give 'em some love as well;
+	:: IDK who created the custom F# language, but if you know, give 'em some love as well (this is credit for the previous version, current one has been created by me);
 	:: and, of course, you - for using some weird teen's pastel-coloured theme!
 Thank you all so much!

 This project is absolutely open-source, just like N++ itself.
 Feel free to tamper with all this, however I'd prefer if you forked the repo.
 I really don't feel like fixing your mess.